This post may contain affiliate links. Please see our disclosure policy for more details.

 I am highlighting just the ones that need further explanation.
 The complete list is in the recipe card below.

-- Unsweetened applesauce - adds moisture, flavor, and natural sweetness.
-You can use store-bought or homemade applesauce - so easy to make!
+- Unsweetened applesauce – adds moisture, flavor, and natural sweetness.
+You can use store-bought or this homemade unsweetened applesauce.
+It’s so easy to make!

 - Rolled oats – I love using oats because it makes the pancakes hearty.
 You can also use quick-cooking oats.
 Steel-cut oats will NOT work.